Azure/bicep-types-az/generated/compute/microsoft.compute/2016-04-30-preview/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The principal id of virtual machine scale set identity.
 * **tenantId**: string (ReadOnly): The tenant id associated with the virtual machine scale set.
-* **type**: 'SystemAssigned': The type of identity used for the virtual machine.
+* **type**: 'SystemAssigned': The type of identity used for the virtual machine scale set.
 Currently, the only supported type is 'SystemAssigned', which implicitly creates an identity.

 ## VirtualMachineScaleSetIPConfiguration
 ### Properties